-We can avoid all of these problems with a team who all work and think just like us, like a rowing squad.
+We can avoid these problems with a team who all work and think just like us, like a rowing squad.
 But at what cost?

 Teams that are diverse are less likely to be blindsided by a perspective that they lack or by unconscious bias.
-They are more likely to surface and traverse all of the options when making difficult choices.
+They are more likely to surface and traverse all the options when making difficult choices.
 They are more likely to spot obscure competitive threats.
 They end up improving each other by complementing individual weaknesses with collective strength.

 And in the process of going deeper in constructing a diverse team we are forced to consider what dimensions are most important to our business or organisation.
 A good place to start is asking what it would take for our board or executive to better represent the customers or other stakeholders we’re hoping to serve.
 Then think about what expertise is missing in that group and fill the gaps.

-So, those who worry that a diverse team is going to break the system that currently works might be right.
-But sometimes we have to step back in order to escape a local maximum.2 The return from the extra effort you have to put into build and run a diverse team is the improvement in the quality of decisions that the group makes together.
-And results show that these easily offset the extra effort we need to put in up-front to build and manage that group.
+People who worry that a diverse team will break the system that currently works might be right.
+But sometimes we have to step back in order to escape a local maxima.2 The return from the extra effort to build and run a diverse team is the higher quality of decisions that the group makes together.3

 Next time you hear somebody complaining about quotas, or bemoaning the work involved in building and managing a diverse team, remind them: to win we need people that work together like rugby teams not rowing squads.

-Pre-empting the protests from Australian readers, I note that their World Cup winning captain, John Eales, was both a lock, a great goal kicker and gave an articulate after-match interview.
-We can’t all be so multi-talented! 🇦🇺 ↩︎
+Australian World Cup winning captain, John Eales, was both a lock, a great goal kicker and gave an articulate after-match interview.
+We can’t all be so multi-talented. ↩︎